OptimalApps/OptimalApps/README.md

 # 👋 Hey there fellow tech enthusiast...
 While Optimal does have an official GitHub account that you're reading about right now, most there are no public repositories accessible from this account.
-Instead, Optimal repositories can be found via Optimal's Lead Dev, [Gabe Fletcher](https://github.com/gabefletch) on GitHub.
+Instead, Optimal-related repositories can be found via Optimal's Lead Dev, [Gabe Fletcher](https://github.com/gabefletch) on GitHub.

 We recommend using this handy guide typed down below:
 ### For Optimal Documentation